Stunning Photo Storage Tips for Effortless Family Downsizing

 - Vinyl sleeves

-- Adhesive tape on originals
+- Adhesive tape on original documents

 - Metal paper clips that rust

-- Cardboard boxes with unknown acidity
+- Cardboard boxes of unknown acidity

-Protect Originals and Make Usable Copies
+Protect Originals and Create Digital Copies

 - Family letters